InnerSourceCommons/InnerSourceLearningPath/meetings/roles.md

 * [ ] Distill your copious notes into just what is needed to document the salient points and assignments of the meeting.
 Be sure to include the time of next meeting.
 * [ ] Put these polished notes into the **Notes** section of the agenda document.
+* [ ] Announce in the [#learning-path] channel that the notes are in the agenda document.
+In your announcement include a sharing link to the document itself.
 * [ ] Email the notes to everyone on the meeting invite.
 This email should include (in order):

   * Link to the agenda document where the notes are located.
   * Chatham House Rule disclaimer.
   * Copy/pasted notes from the agenda document.

 ### Tips